Compatible Time-Sharing System: Programming languages

 CTSS at first had only an assembler, FAP, and a compiler, MAD.
 Also, Fortran II code could be translated into MAD code by using MADTRN.
 Later half of the system was written in MAD.
 Later there were other programming languages including COMIT II, LISP 1.5 and a version of ALGOL.

 File system

 Each user had their own directory, and there were also shared directories for groups of people with the same "problem number".
-Each file had two names, the second indicating its type as did the extension in later system.
+Each file had two names, the second indicating its type as did the extension in later systems.
 At first, each file could have one of four modes: temporary, permanent, read-only class 1, and read-only class 2.
 Read-only class 1 allowed the user to change the mode of the file.
 Files could also be symbolically linked between directories.
 A directory listing by listf: